GerHobbelt/HTMLawed/htmLawed_README.txt

   *  Text processing for stricter XML standard-compliance: e.g., to have lowercased 'x' in hexadecimal numeric entities becomes necessary if an XHTML document with MathML content needs to be served as 'application/xml'

-  *  Scraping text or data from web-pages
+  *  Scraping text from web-pages

   *  Transforming an HTML element to another